cyniphile/foodle/ideas.md

 ------

-Currents look like mini tomatoes.
-"We're sour!"
-Clearly.
-The currants are like angry midgets that want equal rights "BERRIES ARE FRUITS TOO". get ground up into jam. "not so sour eh"  "frutti di bosco sono ancora FRUTTI"
+ "BERRIES ARE FRUITS TOO". get ground up into jam. "not so sour eh"  "frutti di bosco sono ancora FRUTTI"

-Ribes, to a pomodorino: sei un frutto eh?
-Allora fai una marmellata!

-They drop down on him covering him like quicksand.

 ---------

 Peach is a hot bitch with an instagram "her butt isn't even organic".
 Two weeks later: is all rotten and old. garlic I'm still fresh "my peel is still white, my odor mm still potent" (get's cut by knife and peeled.)

 --------------

-garlic is the strinky kid in class.
+garlic is the stinky kid in class.

+They become zombies from mold but they can't move so anticlimactic but then again no one can move so climactic

+garlic saves them.

 ----------